digitaldairychain/farm-twin/README.md

-# README #
+# { farm-twin } #

-{ farm-twin } is a Digital Twin designed to twin an operational agricultural farm.
+{ farm-twin } is a Digital Twin designed to provide a functional digital replica of an operational agricultural farm.